-For each equity based investment strategy, Dana's investment philosophy considers the relative risk versus return characteristics of each security selected.
+For each equity-based investment strategy, Dana's investment philosophy considers the relative risk versus return characteristics of each security selected.
 Dana seeks to identify companies that are relatively undervalued to their peers, with attractive growth expectations, and which it is believed over time will produce superior returns relative to a client's stated benchmark.
-Minimizing downside performance risk while achieving a client's investment return goals is also an important component within Dana's security selection process.
-Therefore, risk control guidelines are an integral part of Dana's investment process.
-One such risk control measure that may be utilized deals with equally weighting equity holdings within each benchmark sector.
-In this way, the added volatility and potential negative effects of predicting, overweighting and rotating investments within and between various sectors is greatly reduced.
-Individual security selection within each sector then becomes the main decision criteria of Dana's security analysis.
+Risk control guidelines are designed to help minimize downside performance risk and are an integral part of Dana's investment process.
+Limiting position sizes and sector allocations are some of the risk controls utilized.
+Achieving a client's investment return goals is also an important component within Dana's security selection process.

 In analyzing and selecting individual securities to include in an equity strategy, Dana performs an array of quantitative and fundamental analyses to filter down the universe of available investments to a more manageable level.
-Characteristics such as earnings growth, price/earnings ratios, cash flow and debt ratios are but a few of the critical items that Dana utilizes.
+Characteristics such as earnings growth, price/earnings ratios, cash flow, and debt ratios are but a few of the critical items that Dana utilizes.
 Next, Dana compares the future earnings growth prospects of each company against other companies within the same sector.
 Individual securities are then selected based upon an analysis of all relevant data.
-The resulting portfolio exhibits overall characteristics that Dana believes will produce above average returns over a market cycle.
+The resulting portfolio exhibits overall characteristics that Dana believes will produce above-average returns over a market cycle.